Brooks Glycerin 14 Running Shoe Review

 The midsole is comprised of an EVA called Super DNA.
 I find the midsole in the Brooks Glycerin 14 to be a little oversized compared to the earlier versions, feeling as if they are trying to chase the oversized midsole market a little too much.
 In my opinion, the amount of EVA in the previous Glycerin models was great, but the 14 seems a tad clunky compared to what I expect from the Glycerin.

 The Brooks Glycerin has long been a favorite for me, but I am finding the Glycerin 14 to be less favorable compared to previous models.
-With a price tag of $160 for a pair of cushioned running shoes, I expect a shoe that will make me feel like I’m running on white puffy clouds.
-For more information on the Brooks Glycerin 14 visit www.amazon.com/brooksrunning.
+For the price of this pair of cushioned running shoes, I expect a shoe that will make me feel like I’m running on white puffy clouds.
+For more information on the Brooks Glycerin 14 visit www.brooksrunning.com or www.amazon.com/brooksrunning.